codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 ### Instance Types

 Codemagic provides macOS, Windows and Linux instance types.

-Premium VMs use more powerful hardware will run builds faster than standard VMs.

 The instance types and hardware specifications can be found below.